fredvaz/governator_usv/README.md

 # Governator USV

-This repository contains the robot description and necessary launch files to simulate the Governator USV unmanned surface vehicle.
+This repository contains the robot description and necessary launch files to simulate the Governator USV (unmanned surface vehicle).
 This repository is complementary to the [Unmanned Underwater Vehicle Simulator (UUV Simulator)](https://github.com/uuvsimulator/uuv_simulator), an open-source project extending the simulation capabilities of the robotics simulator Gazebo to underwater vehicles and environments.
 For installation and